appuniversum/appuniversum/README.md

 # Appuniversum

-A design universe for Flanders goverment applications.
+A design universe for Flanders Government applications.

 The goal of this project is to maintain a CSS framework that is easy to use, extendable, accessible and performant.

-You are free to copy, modify, and distribute Appuniversum, even for commercial purposes, without asking for permission.
-For any third-party code please refer to the corresponding license included in this project.

 ## How to use

 ### Install

-To install run `npm install`
+To install run `npm install`.

 ### Run

 * `npm start`: runs a [browser-sync](https://www.browsersync.io/) server and watch for code changes.
 * `npm run build`: build the site to the `_site` folder.

 ### Dependencies